diversemix/dotfiles/README.md

 The "install.sh" script is used to install the dotfiles config to the working config of the current users.
 The existing config is backed up so don't worry.

-## toolbox

-My 'toolbox' is also installed (see git@github.com:diversemix/toolbox.git )

 ## References